UHDbits/M73-Tiny-OpenCore/README.md

 <div align="center">

   ### **NOTE: This branch will include an experimental version of this OpenCore configuration that is meant to work with macOS 14 Sonoma.
 At the moment, a working configuration has not been uploaded and is still actively being worked on.
 As soon as Sonoma is able to be booted on this ThinkCentre, it'll be uploaded here.
-It is important to note that this branch is experimental, and is not recommended for daily use.
+It is important to note that this branch is experimental and is not recommended for daily use.
 You can check [this issue](https://github.com/UHDbits/M73-Tiny-OpenCore/issues/18) for updates.**

   <img src="https://github.com/UHDbits/M73-Tiny-OpenCore/raw/main/Resources/Images/ThinkCentre.png" alt="ThinkCentre M73 Tiny" width="400px"/>